-Musicwood screenings began in November of 2012 at the DocNYC Film Festival and have been featured at numerous festivals throughout the early 2013.
-The recent screening tour kicked off at Bonnaroo on June 15 and then on Wilco’s Solid Sound Festival and Newport Folk Festival, with additional dates to be added.
-Musicwood opens in Portland, Oregon on August 9 and Juneau, Alaska on August 23.
+Musicwood screenings began in November of 2012 at the DocNYC Film Festival and have been featured at numerous festivals throughout early 2013.
+The recent screening tour kicked off at Bonnaroo on June 15 and then at Wilco’s Solid Sound Festival and Newport Folk Festival, with additional dates to be added.
+Musicwood opens in Portland, Oregon, on August 9 and Juneau, Alaska, on August 23.
 Additional theatrical runs in New York City and other cities will be announced soon, in addition to digital distribution.

 Official Website: http://musicwoodthefilm.com/